golfinq/godot-math-graph-addon/README.md

  - The first Vector2 represents the bottom left corner of your coordinate system
  - The second Vector2 represents the top right corner of your coordinate system

-grid_spacing is a Vector2 which specifies how big the ticks along the axis should be
+grid_spacing is a Vector2 which specifies how big the ticks along each axis should be

 spline_length governs how "smooth" your line plots will be, this is mostly set by eye